U.S. Route 23 in Florida: Route description

-U.S. Route 23 begins at US 1 (Main Street) at the northern end of downtown Jacksonville, starting as a one-way pair, with the northbound lanes meeting with Florida State College.
+US 23 begins at US 1 (Main Street) at the northern end of Downtown Jacksonville, starting as a one-way pair, with the northbound lanes meeting with Florida State College at Jacksonville.
 It is also unsigned SR 139 from its southern terminus to its interchange with US 1 in northwestern Jacksonville (SR 139 continues east along SR 10A from the end of US 23 to SR 115).
-Additionally, it has a wrong-way concurrency with US 17 from the beginning at US 1 to Exits 363B and 363C on Interstate 95.
+Additionally, it has a wrong-way concurrency with US 17 from the beginning at US 1 to exits 363B and 363C on Interstate 95 (I-95).
 West of I-95, US 23 ends the one-way pair, continuing as Kings Road through northwestern Jacksonville, as an off-grid road.
-A few miles to the northwest in the Grand Park section of Jacksonville, US 23 meets with US 1/SR 15 (Martin Luther King Jr. Parkway), running concurrently with the highway through the rest of its journey through Florida.
-The road continues northwest, intersecting with Interstate 295 (I-295) and eventually makes its way out of Jacksonville.
-At Callahan, US 1/US 23 meets US 301, beginning a three-way concurrency as the road continues northward towards the St. Mary's River, leaving Florida and entering Georgia.
+A few miles to the northwest in the Grand Park section of Jacksonville, US 23 runs beneath a railroad bridge originally owned by the St. Johns River Terminal Company (now the Norfolk Southern Springfield Lead) before it meets with US 1/SR 15 (Martin Luther King Jr. Parkway), running concurrently with the highway through the rest of its journey through Florida.
+The road continues northwest, intersecting with I-295, and eventually makes its way out of Jacksonville.
+At Callahan, US 1/US 23 meets US 301, beginning a three-way concurrency as the road continues northward through Hilliard and Boulogne toward the St. Marys River, leaving Florida and entering Georgia.

 History

-US 23 was extended into Florida in about 1950.
+Beginning in 1950, US 23's southern terminus was extended into Florida approximately 319 mi south from Atlanta, Georgia, to Jacksonville.

+From 1956 until 1993, US 23 signs in Florida featured white numbering on a green shield.
+The "color-coding" of U.S. Highways by the Florida Department of Transportation was stopped when the state could no longer use federal funds to replace the signs with anything but the standard black-and-white version.
+Some green US 23 signs may still remain.